souriya777/spotify-mobile-svelte/README.md

 # TODO MVP

 - feat(mini-player): can see basic state
-- feat(mini-player): can pause
+  -- feat(mini-player): can pause
-- feat(mini-player): can reflect player by ICON
+  -- shadow text
+  -- text scrolling
+  -- progress-bar
+  -- tune ui
+  -- default ui when NOT SYNC
+  -- loading icon on PLAY ?
 - feat(mini): make spotify-like <ProgressBar> component
 - feat(player), can see basic state
   -- reflect a "car" presentation (audible-like)